 The Seattle Public Library boasts a harlequin glass exterior that is just a beautiful work of architecture.
 Come inside and relax on their sofa chairs, use computers, or read some books.

 #20 The Original Starbucks

-The OG Starbucks is located in Pike Place Market.
-You’ll see a line wrapped around the outside of the store.
-I prefer to go during the off-season when there are fewer tourists and the lines are shorter.
+You’ll find the “original” Starbucks is located in Pike Place Market.
+Every day, there is a line of people wrapped around the outside of the store.
+I prefer to go during the off-season when there are fewer tourists and the lines are much shorter.